Damages (TV series): Season five

 Glenn Close and Rose Byrne returned as regulars for the fifth and final season.
 Ryan Phillippe joined the main cast.
 Chris Messina, Jenna Elfman, Janet McTeer and John Hannah guest starred.

 After four seasons of manipulation and deceit that cross professional and personal lines, season five sets the stage for the final showdown between Patty and Ellen.
 In a storyline inspired by the vicissitudes of the whistleblower website WikiLeaks and its founder Julian Assange, Channing McClaren (Ryan Phillippe) is a computer expert and the iconoclastic founder of a website, McClarenTruth.org, devoted to government and corporate transparency.
 It is shown, in the premiere, that Ellen and Patty are set to go head to head in a case over the death of Ms. Walling (seen to have been attacked by two anonymous people), as Patty claims that McClaren murdered her, as well as stealing personal information and posting it on his site.

-The final season opens with Patty walking into her office to see her granddaughter sitting in at her desk drawing.
-Patty says to her, "Get out of mommy's chair."
+The final season opens with Patty walking into her office to see her granddaughter sitting at her desk drawing.
+Patty says to her, "Get out of Mommy's chair."
 The girl responds, "You're not my mommy."
-When Patty approaches the desk, Ellen appears in place of the girl, saying, "I love you, mommy."
+When Patty approaches the desk, Ellen appears in place of the girl, saying, "I love you, Mommy."
 The end of the season premiere depicts Patty being questioned by the police about Ellen's disappearance.
 Ellen is shown in an alley, unconscious and bleeding.
 While this case is occurring, Michael organizes a custody case over Catherine, with Ellen agreeing to testify against Patty after the McClaren case was over.
 Also, in Ellen's personal life, her mother has left her father after he threw something at her and she was scared.
 She lived in Ellen's apartment for a while before moving into her own apartment, only to move back in with Ellen.

 The McClaren case continues, with both Ellen and Patty being contacted by a hacker named Samurai Seven.
 He sold information to both of them about the involvement of Princefield in Naomi's death.
 However, only Patty receives this information and then Samurai Seven is found dead in a burnt-out car.
 In court, Ellen suspects that Patty has a personal relationship with the judge, which seems to be confirmed when Patty receives a personal call from him.
 However, once Ellen has raised attention to this and removed the judge from the case, Patty reveals that it was all a setup, and that she and the judge disliked each other.
 When Ellen finds out that Patty has received the Princefield information, she tells the new judge and Patty is forced to give Ellen the information, losing her leverage on the case.